List of Bleach characters: Lurichiyo Kasumiōji

 She is voiced by Reiki Takagi in the Japanese version of the anime and by Eden Riegel in the English dub.

 Shiba Clan

 The Shiba Clan are Isshin's family who are based in the Soul Society as its fifth noble family with prestige compared to the Kuchiki and Shihōin families.
 But after the death of Kaien Shiba, the Shiba Clan fell from their high-status position prior to the events of the series and make a living as fireworks specialists in the outskirts of the Soul Society.
+Isshin Kurosaki was originally a member of the Shiba clan, making him relatives of Ganju, Kūkaku and Kaien Shiba but how exactly is unknown.